sanatren/ANNs/README.md

-open any project and read Readme.md to operate and run that specific app
+open any project and read Readme.md to operate and run that specific app or project